 Kate has created plays, television programs and been the senior creative on several high profile branding projects including the HP rebrand, The Whitney Museum membership re-brand, the Sony Rewards campaign and a creating/producing/hosting a series of weekly branded fashion and performance events at Soho House New York.
 She has consulted for McKinsey's re-brand of their fast growth tech practice and has recently been named the creative director of the Over The Rhine Film Festival, the nation's only diversity film festival led by people in the disability community.

 While in the acting program at the Juilliard School of Drama (Dip.
-Acting) She won the Interarts Award, a Summer Projects Grant and Interarts Grant to finish mOTHERland.
+Acting) She won one of the only two Interarts Awards ever given for artists who create projects across disciplines, a Summer Projects Grant and President's Grant to finish mOTHERland.
 She also published Sinta of Jakarta, a verse play with Prism Press in Vancouver, and had mOTHERland produced at the Tarragon theater in Toronto and at Studio 301 at the Juilliard.

 The first workshop of her full length musical Pictures of Dorian Gray written with Julliard colleague composer Lance Horne was invited to the National Music Theater Conference at the ONeill Playwrights Center, and received 20 hour workshop at Manhattan Theater Club.
 Their two short operas, A Suite for Fat Girls and Club Kid Cantata premiered at the Clarke Studio Theater at Lincoln Center.
 Dorian Gray is in development with Second Stage Theater their musical Back in the Day was commissioned and performed at the Cape Cod Rep as part of their mainstage season.